 5. Most important: Build Team Value!
 Make 1-3 transfers every week.

-Building team value until late in the season is the most important tip for me.
-I make transfers 36 out of 38 weeks with 1-3 transfers per week.
+Building team value in the first half of the season is the most important tip for me.
+I make 1-3 transfers per week until around January.
 I go for the in-form players I think the masses will buy.
-If Theo Walcott scored a goal and had two assists, I’m buying him.
-Buy players early and sell if not performing for two consecutive weeks.
+If Christian Eriksen scored a goal and had two assists, I’m buying him.
+Buy players early and sell if they’re not performing for two consecutive weeks.
 I’m not patient with ANY player who doesn’t perform two weeks in a row.
-It doesn’t matter if it’s Aguero or Rooney.
-Get them out before their value drops and get someone else who’s heating up like Newcastle’s Demba Ba or Papiss Cisse.
+It doesn’t matter if it’s Sergio Aguero.
+Get them out before their value drops and get someone else who’s heating up like Sadio Mané or Gylfi Sigurdsson.
 The key is to balance each week’s transfers points deduction (-4 points or -8 points) especially early on in the season.
-I don’t mind taking a hit for a few weeks early on because I know after January when most people will have one or two strong forwards, I can pull Aguero, RVP, and Rooney until May while still having a monster midfield.
-After January I rarely lose a Head-to-Head matchup and jump from mid-table in that mini-league to number one every time.
+I don’t mind taking a hit for a few weeks early on because I know after January when most people will have one or two strong forwards, I can pull Aguero, Kane, and Lukaku until May while still having a monster midfield.
+After January, I rarely lose a Head-to-Head matchup and jump from mid-table in my mini-leagues to number one almost every time.

 2007/08 – Points: 2,162 Rank: 20,736

 2010/11 – Points: 2,079 Rank: 20,274 Team Value: 113.0 (2,462,221 players) – Top 1%

 2011/12 – Points: 2,073 Rank: 63,954 Team Value: 115.3 (2,782,949 players) – Top 2%

 2012/13 – Points: 1,980 Rank: 276,421* (Didn’t play the full season)

 2013/14 – Points: 2,302 Rank: 78,561 Team Value: £116.6m (3,218,875 players) – Top 2%